MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-amazon-kinesis-data-streams.md

 [!INCLUDE [amazon-kinesis-data-streams-connector](includes/amazon-kinesis-data-streams-connector.md)]

-You can see the Amazon Kinesis Data Stream source added to your eventstream in the editor.
+You can see the Amazon Kinesis Data Stream source added to your eventstream in **Edit mode**.

+To implement this newly added Amazon Kinesis Data Stream source, select **Publish**.
+After you complete these steps, your Amazon Kinesis Data Stream source is available for visualization in the **Live view**.

 ## Related content